hasibzunair/cxr-predictor/README.md

 git clone https://github.com/hasibzunair/cxr-predictor.git
 ```

-Navitage to the project folder and create a new working environment.
+Navigate to the project folder and create a new working Python 3.6 environment with `conda` or `pip`.
 Then install the following dependencies.
-Python 3.6 is needed.

 ```
 pip install -r requirements.txt